Could Dark Energy be a Manifestation of Gravity?: Model Description

-Consistent with what is allowed by the G\"{o}del-Obukhov spacetime metric, the frame dragging velocity, $\omega_{\rm FD}$, can be $<0$ or $>0$, with the $<0$ solution naturally being chosen if we express $\omega_{\rm FD}$ in the usually sense, as we shall see in the following section.
+Consistent with what is allowed by the G\"{o}del-Obukhov spacetime metric, the frame dragging angular velocity, $\omega_{\rm FD}$, can be $<0$ or $>0$, with the $<0$ expression naturally being chosen if we express $\omega_{\rm FD}$ in the usually sense, as we shall see in the following section.
 To understand physically what is meant by $\omega_{\rm FD}<0$, we use the analogy of a rotating black hole.
 As mentioned above we assume that the Universe has two major degrees of freedom, rotation and expansion (which includes infall).
-Now, in the case of a massive rotating black hole, the gravitational force of the black hole drags inertial frames into rotation, with $\omega_{\rm FD}>0$.
-But in the case of the matter of the Universe, undergoing what one might call an `anti-gravitational' expansion (i.e., a reversed gravitational collapse), the inertial force of the expansion appears to drag (or torque) the spacetime cosmic matter of the Universe out of rotation, with $\omega_{\rm FD}<0$.
-In both cases, a force is produced, which we refer to as the GM force, that acts on any moving matter or particle in the dragged frame.
-It is like say the Coriolis force acting on moving matter in a rotating frame, analogous to the Lorentz force acting on a charged particle in a magnetic field: hence came the word GM (see e.g., Thorne, Price, \& Macdonald 1986).
+Now, in the case of a massive rotating black hole, the gravitational force of the black hole drags inertial frames into rotation, with $\omega_{\rm FD}>0$, in the direction of the rotating black hole.
+But in the case of the cosmic matter of the Universe, undergoing what one might call an ``anti-gravitational'' expansion (i.e., a reversed gravitational collapse), the inertial spacetime frame of the expansion force appears to be dragged (or torqued) by the cosmic matter, into rotation, with $\omega_{\rm FD}<0$, in the direction of the rotating universe.
+In both cases, a relativistic fictitious force is produced, which we refer to as the GM force, that acts on any moving matter or particle in the dragged frame.
+It is like say the Coriolis force acting on moving matter in a rotating frame, and analogous to the Lorentz force acting on a charged particle in a magnetic field: thence came the word GM (see, e.g., Ref.~\cite{Thorne1986}).
 However, importantly, in the case of the Universe, with $\omega_{\rm FD}<0$, this GM force is of a repulsive nature, and could very well be associated with the present-day observed cosmic acceleration.
-Note, in the case of the black hole, with $\omega_{\rm FD}>0$, the GM force is also of a repulsive nature (see Williams 2004, 2002)
+Note, in the case of the black hole, with $\omega_{\rm FD}>0$, the GM force is also of a repulsive nature (see Refs.~\cite{Williams2002, Williams2004,Williams2005}).

-The mass density $\rho(t)$ regulates the warping of spacetime, while supplying the inhomogeneity to the original homogeneously expanding Universe.
-It appears that the cosmic inertial expansion is a flat spacetime phenomenon like light (or electromagnetic radiation) traveling in an inertial frame, i.e., without the influence of gravity.
-The expansion, it seems, behaves like light, with general relativistic gravitation properties as well.
-In other words, the expansion appears to have the inertial properties of electricity and spacetime properties of gravitation.
-This would be expected, it seems, of a large scale, once unified force field, of, at least, gravity and electromagnetism.